Japan is also the 1st Most Underrated & the 2nd Cultural Destination

 Shiretoko National Park is one of the most remote areas of Japan.
 It has no sizable settlements, and the northern portion of the peninsula does not even have any roads.
 Peak visiting season is during the short summer period.

-The Nakasendo Trail, is a 530 km route that linked Kyoto to Tokyo during Japan’s feudal period.
+The Nakasendo Way, is a 530 km route which linked Kyoto to Tokyo during Japan’s feudal period.
 Once crowded with samurai, merchants and pilgrims, now is much less busy and offers a pleasant path through Japan’s fascinating history.

 Located in a national park, Kamikōchi is the gateway to the Japanese Alps (Hida Mountains) and from mid-April, when the Kama Tunnel opens to public transport, it becomes a perfect setting for hiking expeditions of varying length.